Frequently Asked Questions

 Can I get high school or college credit for Academic Connections attendance?

-Each student who completes the program will earn six units of UC San Diego Extension Pre-College credit.
+Each student who completes the program will earn six units of UC San Diego Extended Studies Pre-College credit.
 A transcript will be available on-line once the course is completed and grades received.
 An 'official' transcript to send for college applications can be ordered for an additional fee.
-Although most colleges will accept appropriate UC San Diego Extension credits, the decision to accept the transfer of credits rests solely with the college you attend.
+Although most colleges will accept appropriate UC San Diego Extended Studies credits, the decision to accept the transfer of credits rests solely with the college you attend.
 Similarly, the decision to accept the units as part of a high school curriculum depends on each individual high school.

 Can I change my grading option